AdamRose1/Hacking_CTF_Labs_Writeups/carpediem.md

 Step 1: Open a netcat listener: nc -lvnp 443 <br>
 Step 2: Change file /var/www/html/backdrop/index.php to a pentestmonkey php reverse shell. <br>
-Step 3: Wait a few seconds and we now have shell as user root within the docker
+Step 3: Wait a few seconds.
+We now have shell as user root within the docker
 ____________________________________________________________________
 <b>Docker Escape Privilege Escalation:</b><br>
 Below are the commands for the docker escape we will perform.
 For  understanding on how the docker escape works read: https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes/